- Submission guidelines

 Remember that one does not give anaesthesia, but anaesthetic.
 Anaesthesia is a state.
 The nurse administers anaesthetic, and the patient is then under anaesthesia.

-Below are a few examples of preferred terms, but please refer to the list at the end of this section.
+Below are a few examples of preferred terms, but please refer the A-Z list of terms for more examples.

 “spectacles” rather than: “glasses”